miroapp/app-examples/examples/rest-stickies-csv/README.md

 - [Bootstrap](https://www.npmjs.com/package/bootstrap)
 - [Dotenv](https://www.npmjs.com/package/dotenv)

-## How to start
+## Setup

 1. Clone or download repo
 2. `cd` to root folder
 3. Run `npm install` to install dependencies.
-4. Create a copy of the .env.example file in the root folder or rename it .env, and ensure the following variables are set:
+4. Create a copy of the .env.example file in the root folder or rename it .env, and ensure the following variables are set (see "How to run the project" for more info):

 ```
 clientID={YOUR_CLIENT_ID}